Doing business in Ireland

 The Irish government is committed to promoting foreign investment in this country, and they offer a number of incentives to businesses that set up operations in Ireland.

-The Irish economy is stable and has weathered the recent global recession well.
+The Irish economy is stable and has weathered the most recent global recessions well.
 This makes Ireland an attractive place to do business, as your company will be less likely to experience financial problems in the event of another economic downturn.

 Ireland has a well-educated workforce and is known for its high-quality infrastructure.
 This makes it easier for businesses to operate in this country and enables them to more easily export their products and services to other parts of the world.